-1. Textbook reading log: Due May 31, 2012; 5% of the final grade

-Students have to read the required textbook by Achtemeier.
-Since the Chinese translation splits the book into three volumes, students have to read all the three volumes if the Chinese translation is used for reading.
-A reading log needs to be submitted by the due date indicated above.

-2. New Testament reading log: Due May 31, 2012; 5% of the final grade

-Students are required to read the whole New Testament and submit a reading log by the due date mentioned above.

-3. Book review: Due May 31, 2012; 30% of the final grade.

-Students have to write a 10-page, double spaced review for Achtemeier's Introducing the New Testament: Its Literature and Theology, which is listed in the "required texts" below.
-The review should contain the following elements: (1) a brief summary of the book, not more than 1/3 of the review, and (2) a discussion of its strengths and weaknesses, with clear examples cited from the book.

-4. Theology paper: Due May 31, 2012; 30% of the final grade.
+- 1. Textbook reading log: Due May 31, 2013; 5% of the final grade Students have to read the required textbook by Carson and Moo.
+A reading log needs to be submitted by the due date indicated above. - 2.
+New Testament reading log: Due May 31, 2013; 5% of the final grade Students are required to read the whole New Testament and submit a reading log by the due date mentioned above. - 3.
+Book review: Due May 31, 2013; 35% of the final grade.
+Students have to write a 4-5 page (2500-3000 Chinese words), double spaced review for Carson and Moo's An Introduction to the New Testament, which is listed in the "required text" below.
+The review should contain the following elements: (1) a brief summary of the book, not more than 1/3 of the review, and (2) a discussion of its strengths and weaknesses, with clear examples cited from the book to support your opinions. - 4.
+Theology paper: Due May 31, 2013; 40% of the final grade.

-Students need to write a 10-12 page, double spaced paper to examine a major theological theme in a New Testament book.
+Students need to write a 5-7 page (3000-4000 Chinese words), double spaced paper to examine a major theological theme in a New Testament book.
 The analysis of a theme must consider all the texts related to the theme within the chosen New Testament book; thus, students cannot focus on one text only.
 Students can choose a theological theme in consultation with the instructor.
+For the formats of footnotes and bibliography, please refer to the handout to be delivered in class.